sailshq/machine-as-action/README.md

 #### Customizing the response

 So sending down data is great, but sometimes you need to render view templates, redirect to dynamic URLs, use a special status code, stream down a file, etc.  No problem.
-You can customize the response from each exit using the `responses` option:
+You can customize the response from each exit using a number of additional,  machine-as-action specific options.

 ```js